ResetXPDR/MSFS_AutoFPS/README.md

       - When TLOD Base + is unchecked, this method completely ignores FPS hence all FPS-related settings are removed from the UI.
       - TLOD Base + - additional TLOD with favourable performance conditions.
         - When enabled, set the target FPS to your FPS cap if you use one, or slightly below your usual FPS if not, for the logic to function properly.
-        - Applicable to FPS Cap mode, Auto TLOD mode with TLOD Base + enabled and non-expert mode when an FPS cap is auto-detected.
+        - Applicable to FPS Cap mode, Auto TLOD mode with TLOD Base + enabled and Non-Expert mode when an FPS cap is auto-detected.
         - On the ground and below Alt TLOD Top:
           - TLOD Base - checked, only available in FPS Cap mode, fixes total TLOD to TLOD Base.
           - Otherwise, in all other applicable modes, allows total TLOD up to 2 times TLOD Base.